Friday May 22, 2015

 But your contacts, and the relationships you develop with them, can last forever.
 But that can only happen if you nurture those relationships.

 My co-founder Dave Kramer and I both lean pretty heavily on AllProWebTools’ CRM.
 We use it in different ways, however.
 He’s the outward-focused, customer-facing, sales side of the equation.
 I’m the product-focused marketing, development, and project management side.
-Both are important, and both need CRM.
+Both are important for small business management, and both need CRM.

-I think every startup can benefit from CRM.
+I think every startup can benefit from a small business CRM.
 It’s not just for your sales and customer support teams.
 Customer relationships impact everyone on the team.
 That’s why AllProWebTools has chosen to integrate CRM with all the other tools we offer.

-Here are some of the ways that we use CRM every single day to improve our efficiency and our clients’ experience.
+Here are some of the ways that we use our small business CRM every single day to improve our efficiency and our clients’ experience.

 1. Streamline Your Sales Process